XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: EXPERIMENT ANALYSIS

 \subsection{Ablation Analysis}

-To disentangle the capability of each module, we further conducted ablation study and results are also shown in Table~\ref{tab:offexp}. \textit{SRU2B~(w/o conf+metric)} attempts to eliminate noises contained in clicked sequences by using unclicked representation directly, as shown in the Equation~\ref{eq:fusion}.
-The results show that all indicators of this method are slightly improved compared with \textit{SDM}. \textit{SRU2B~(w/o metric)} introduces a confidence network and applies it to weight the unclicked representation in feature fusion process.
-Results show that almost indicators increase by about 2\%\textasciitilde3\% on average compared with the base model \textit{SDM} on two datasets.
+To disentangle the capability of each module, we further conducted ablation study and results are also shown in Table~\ref{tab:offexp}. \textit{XDM~(w/o conf+metric)} attempts to eliminate noises contained in clicked sequences by using unclicked representation directly, as shown in the Equation~\ref{eq:fusion}.
+The results show that all indicators of this method are slightly improved compared with \textit{SDM}. \textit{XDM~(w/o metric)} introduces a confidence network and applies it to weight the unclicked representation in feature fusion process.
+Results show that almost indicators increase by about 2\%$\sim$3\% on average compared with the base model \textit{SDM} on two datasets.
 These two experiments demonstrate that the unclicked items does reflect negative interest of users, and it plays an important role of denoising in user preference modeling, though equipped with DSR for clicked sequences.

-\textit{SRU2B~(w/o fusion+sym)} only adds an asymmetric triplet loss shown in Equation~\ref{eq:triplet1} without explicit feature fusion operation.
+\textit{XDM~(w/o fusion+sym)} only adds an asymmetric triplet loss shown in Equation~\ref{eq:triplet1} without explicit feature fusion operation.
 The result is positive.
 It reveals the effect of metric learning.
-We considered the combination of two modules (confidence fusion and asymmetric metric learning) stated above denoted as \textit{SRU2B~(w/o sym)}.
-The average results increase about 3\%\textasciitilde4\% in almost indicators of two dataset, which indicates that the combination of metric learning and feature fusion can make better use of unclicked data.
+We considered the combination of two modules (confidence fusion and asymmetric metric learning) stated above denoted as \textit{XDM~(w/o sym)}.
+The average results increase about 3\%$\sim$4\% in almost indicators of two dataset, which indicates that the combination of metric learning and feature fusion can make better use of unclicked data.
 Metric learning provides higher-quality representations of unclicked sequences for the feature fusion network.
-Along this way, \textit{SRU2B} further added symmetry constraints, as shown in the Equation~\ref{eq:triplet2}.
-The average results show it achieve the highest improvement over \textit{SDM} and \textit{SRU2B~(w/o sym)} in almost evaluations.
+Along this way, \textit{XDM} further added symmetry constraints, as shown in the Equation~\ref{eq:triplet2}.
+The average results show it achieves the highest improvement over \textit{SDM} and \textit{XDM~(w/o sym)} in almost evaluations.
 This result shows that symmetric constraints are very important for model learning.
 From comparison results of all variants, we can conclude that significant improvement is produced by the introduction of the confidence network and the triplet metric learning with symmetric constraint.
-Further, metric learning as one of the important modules will be analyzed.
+Further, the analysis of metric learning as one of the important modules is included in the Appendix.